Skip to main content

 Are you buying a holiday property to rent out?

-Before you start calling estate agents, here are ten questions you need to ask yourself.
+Before you start calling estate agents, here are ten questions you must ask yourself.

-If you want advice to help you answer any of these questions, contact us (our help is freely given).
+If you need advice to answer any of these questions, contact us (our help is freely given).
 Just have a pen and paper to hand!
 We'll do our best to help you.

 1. Why am I doing this?